htmfilho/htmfilho.github.io/_posts/2008/2008-11-20-configuring-glassfish-to-support-hibernate.md

 categories: database enterprise application java
 ---

-This is just a short post to remember how I prepared <a href="https://glassfish.dev.java.net/">Glassfish</a>to use <a href="http://hibernate.org/">Hibernate 3</a> as a JPA persistence framework.
+This is just a short post to remember how I prepared [Glassfish](https://glassfish.dev.java.net/) to use [Hibernate 3](http://hibernate.org/) as a JPA persistence framework.

 The first step is to add Hibernate libraries in #glassfish_home#/lib .
 Those libraries are: